Thales of Miletus and his Thoughts on the Universe

 “Space is the greatest thing as it contains all things”

 Tales might not necessarily have considered space to be infinite.
 However, he did consider that it contained everything.
-He tried to explain the structure of the universe in a logical way.
+He tried to explain the structure of the universe logically.
 He stated how far the Earth was from other celestial bodies like the moon, sun, and stars.
 To do this, he used Babylonian science.

 However, much of his thinking was wrong.
-In fact, he considered the universe to be in reverse order.
+He considered the universe to be in reverse order.
 Because he claimed that the sun was further away than other stars.

 “Isolate yourself in your inner world and reflect on the system of the universe”

-In accordance with previous lines of thought, Thales proposed that we look inwards.
-In fact, we should reflect on who we are, or what we want to be in relation to the vast and immeasurable universe we live in.
+By previous lines of thought, Thales proposed that we look inward.
+We should reflect on who we are, or what we want to be about the vast and immeasurable universe we live in.

 Because if, as humans, we’re unable to comprehend the size and age of the cosmos, where do we think the minuscule home we call Earth fits in?
-Indeed, where are we in the midst of such immensity and eternity?
-As a matter of fact, when you think about this, your usual daily concerns and worries seem ridiculous.
+Indeed, where are we amid such immensity and eternity?
+When you think about this, your usual daily concerns and worries seem ridiculous.
 Carl Sagan confirmed this.

 Thales said, “God is the most ancient of all things, for he had no birth”

 This saying from Thales reflects on the creation of the universe and the origin of everything.
-As the IEP suggests, Thales considered all things are filled with God.
+As the IEP suggests, Thales considered all things to be filled with God.
 The IEP states that Aristotle claimed:

 Thales, too, to judge from what is recorded of his views, seems to suppose that the soul is in a sense the cause of movement since he says that a stone [magnet, or lodestone] has a soul because it causes movement to iron.
 Some think that the soul pervades the whole universe, whence perhaps came Thales’s view that everything is full of gods.”